Defamation of Character Indiana

-If you are in Indiana and a person publishes a false statement about you misrepresenting your character which causes you serious harm, then you have the right to take legal action.
+If a person publishes a false statement that misrepresents your character and causes you serious harm, then you have the right to take legal action.
 These statements are considered defamation of character and can cause monetary losses, loss of business opportunities, and emotional distress.

 Defamatory statements are false statements presented as facts that misrepresent the character of the person it is about.
 These statements inflict harm on the person's reputation and ability to work.
 If you are a victim of defamation, then you can file a defamation lawsuit.